 WWCC provides assigned advisors to all degree seeking students.
-Advisors provide assistance in education, career and life planning and use a variety of tools and assessments to help students determine appropriate career and education plans, including quarterly class advising.
+Advisors use a variety of tools and assessments to help students determine appropriate career and education plans, and develop quarterly class schedules.
 A quarterly advising day is set aside for students to meet with their assigned advisor to plan their schedule and review their progress toward degree completion.
 However, the final responsibility for meeting all graduation requirements rests with the individual student.

 Career exploration courses, workshops, and individual consultations help students define their educational, personal, and career goals.
-A comprehensive career exploration tool is available online with a password available in the Career and Employment Services Center.
+A comprehensive career exploration tool is available online with a password available in the Student Development Center.
 Assessments relating to interest, abilities, personality, and special aptitudes are administered and interpreted by professional personnel in the Student Development Center.
 These assessments are specifically selected to fit the needs of the individual.
 Most tests are free to WWCC students.
-Call 509.527.4262 - Walla Walla • or 509.758.1772 - Clarkston for more information or an appointment.
+Call 509.527.4262 - Walla Walla • or 509.758.3339 - Clarkston for more information or an appointment.